emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 This section extracts and groups requirements from the documents of the GREEN WG proponents [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
 The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.

 The table below groups the operator'requirements based on the inputs received from operators for the GREEN BoF [charter-refinement],[operators-inputs].
-These requirements are under revision as this is a work in progress.

 |id|category|requirements|note|Priority|
 |:----|:----|:----|:----|:----|